-We currently have seven trustees on our board, the majority have worked and lived in South Sudan and have come together with a common cause, to help fund and educate street children in the country.
+We currently have four trustees on our board, the majority have worked and lived in South Sudan and have come together with a common cause, to help fund and educate street children in the country.

 Kevin Bellwood – Chair of Trustees

 Kevin is a journalist and entrepreneur running one successful retail business in Shropshire in the UK.
 He has broad experience in project management, strategic planning and marketing, as well as a strong interest and experience in international development.